STI/STD Testing and Treatment

 STI and STD: What’s the Difference?

 Some STI/STDs can be treated and cured with medications, but early detection is key for effective treatment.
 Other STI/STDs cannot be cured but symptoms can be managed.
-If you think you have an STI/STD make an appointment with us to discuss your concerns and we’ll provide a referral for testing.
+If you think you have an STI/STD make an appointment with us to get tested and discuss your concerns.

-Coming soon!
-Prestonwood Pregnancy Center to offer STI/STD testing onsite at the center.
+Prestonwood Pregnancy Center offers STI/STD testing onsite at the center Thursday mornings.
+You can book an appointment online here.